 The Organizational Model: How to Stay Grounded and Adaptive at the Same Time

-This article is reprinted with permission from the author, Steve Zimmerman, Principal of Spectrum Nonprofit Services, who will be presenting a two-part series entitled Rethinking Your Organizational Model to Ensure Agility + Resilience in February 2022.
+This article is reprinted with permission from the author, Steve Zimmerman, Principal of Spectrum Nonprofit Services, who will be presenting a two-part series entitled Rethinking Your Organizational Model to Ensure Agility + Resilience, on April 1st +8th, 2022.

 “In order to fly, you need something solid to take off from.” -P.L.
 Travers

 Among the many things the pandemic has demonstrated is that detailed, prescriptive strategic plans are no match for the complexities and ever-changing forces of the world in which we operate.
 Organizations that developed such plans saw them thrown out or put on hold at a time when strategic thinking was critical.
 Rather than relying on a static plan, by understanding the organizational model – how a nonprofit achieves equitable, sustainable impact – organizations can engage in inclusive, dynamic thinking and decision-making.

 The challenge, however, is the models often used by board members and others to understand nonprofits are borrowed from for-profit businesses.
 Lately the private sector has started to focus on social return and broadening stakeholders, but it still primarily is driven by a single bottom line.
 This doesn’t adequately capture the goals and dreams of the nonprofit sector.

 On the other hand, for years there has been an intense focus on impact of nonprofit organizations.
 While it is well intentioned, this focus belies the complexity of nonprofit organizations.
 A plan for impact without finances to deliver on it will forever remain a vision.

 The healthy tension between strengthening our communities and being financially viable has been captured in the dual bottom line of impact and finance.
 While this framework is helpful, it obscures a third integral and essential component of community-based organizations: people.
 It is time to update the dual bottom line to reflect the importance of people.